rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 camp](https://twitter.com/agentdero/status/1137345806585831428) was somehow
 cold again.
 It was always cold.
 Waking up and putting on cycling gear doesn't do much to defend against those chilly coastal breezes.
-There were news cameras at camp, I assume interviewing somebody for their morning show that day.
+There were news cameras again.
+I assumed they were interviewing somebody for their morning show that day.
 The arrival of ALC coincided with LA's Pride weekend, not to mention there were a few thousand of us, which did tend to draw the eye.